 2. The Lasting Livability of Your Home

 Aging in place is an important goal for most retirees.
-In fact, 75% of Americans aged 50 or older intend to remain in their homes when they retire, as opposed to joining an assisted living facility, according to AARP.
+In fact, 77% of Americans aged 50 or older intend to remain in their homes when they retire, as opposed to joining an assisted living facility.2

 However, not all homes will be equally friendly to your changing needs as a retiree.
 If your cottage only has second-floor bedrooms, several steps from the front door to the street, narrow doorways or showers that require you to climb into deep claw-foot tubs, then you may find it more difficult to navigate the house as your physical abilities and needs change.